 Please find a more detailed picture of the D1 mini containing the ESP8266 below.
 In this picture you can see that the D1 Mini is mounted on headers leading to a small experimentation board.
 This board contains female headers in which the D1 mini can be mounted, and male headers to connect the leads to the relays to.
 I have added plenty of 5V and GND male pins, because you can simply never have enough of those.

 7 of the 9 available GPIOs are currently in use.
 3 are used as output ports to the relays, 3 are used as input ports for the push buttons and another input GPIO is used for the thermometer.
-The little circuit board on the right of the D1 is its power supply converting 220V AC to 5V DC.
+The little circuit board on the right of the D1 is its power supply I got from Wall Industries converting 220V AC to 5V DC.
 Because of that, I’ve wrapped the entire circuitry into shrink wrap.
 I’ve already electrocuted myself way too often while working on high-volate stuff while forgetting to take the power off.

 If you’re wondering why I’ve pushed the entire D1 Mini into the control box, I must admit it’s a bit of laziness.
 It’s because there is already a voltage regulator on board, converting the 5V power to the 3.3V, which is necessary for the ESP8266, and it’s also very easy to just connect a mini USB cable instead of having the find my USB->Serial adapter and connect it to the right header pins.

 The picture below shows how the box is mounted right underneath one of the speakers.
 In the top-left of the picture, you can still see the heater, that’s mounted just underneath the roof.

 This is what the control box looks like when it’s slightly darker.
 The control LEDS of the amplifier as well as the push buttons are both glowing blueish while switched on.